loveencounterflow/effstring/README.md

 6).
 For the `g`, `n` and default types, decimal notation is used if the resulting string would have up to the number of digits indicated by the precision specifier; otherwise, exponent notation is used.

 ### Format Specifier: SI Unit Prefix

+In case format type specifier `f` is explicitly given, it is possible to specify an SI unit prefix by adding a slash `/` followed by one of the recognized unit symbols which are:

 * **`y`**: yocto, 10⁻²⁴
 * **`z`**: zepto, 10⁻²¹